arnaudbos/level-up/content/present-at-local-user-group.md

 ---
-title: Present at a local user group
+title: 4- Present at a local user group
-date: 2017-04-02T22:48:21+01:00
-description: See "TALKS" at the top of the page
 parent: level-up
 group: "Learn by teaching others"
 state: "done"
 ---

+See ["TALKS"](http://talks.arnaudbos.com) at the top of the page